Jasonyu728/IEEEtiv2024_multitask_dataset/README.md

-# sensors2023_mutiautoencoder_dataset
+# IEEEtiv2024_multitask_code
-The dataset of the MSAE for efficient face recognition in intelligent cockpit
+The code of the paper